Q: What are hackles, sickles, and saddles?

 A: Hackles, sickles, saddles: these are all terms referring to different types of chicken feathers.

 "Hackles" are the feathers around the neck.
-Here's a photo of the hackles on a hen.
-In this photo, the hackles are black:
+Here's a photo of a rooster with its hackles up:

 With roosters, the hackles are long and thin.
 For instance, here's a rooster.
 He has hackle feathers around his neck, but if you look closely, you'll see they are far more magnificent, iridescent even, although they're not a spectacular color.